 Risk Principle

-A risk is an uncertain event or condition that, if it occurs, has a positive or negative effect on one or more program objectives.
-Risks can have both positive and negative impacts on programs.
-Negative risks, often referred to as threats, affect the implementation of programs and realization of benefits.
-Positive risks, usually referred to as opportunities, help foster effective, efficient program implementation and increased realization of benefits.
+The PgMP Certification Risk Principle explains that a risk is an uncertain event or condition that, if it occurs, can have a positive or negative effect on one or more program objectives.
+Risks may impact programs in both helpful and harmful ways.
+Negative risks, often referred to as threats, can hinder program implementation and benefit realization.
+Positive risks, or opportunities, can enhance program efficiency and support greater benefit realization.

-To gain a comprehensive understanding of the Risk principle, consider the following steps:
+To gain a comprehensive understanding of the PgMP Certification Risk principle, consider the following steps:

 1. Dive into Chapter 2.7, titled ‘Risk,’ within the Standard for Program Management.